I Want To...

 - Editorial board, Journal of Pediatric Gastroenterology and Nutrition

-- Vice-Chair, AGA Council: Growth, Development and Child Health Section
+- Chair, AGA Council: Growth, Development and Child Health Section

 - Executive Committee member, American Academy of Pediatrics Section of Gastroenterology, Hepatology and Nutrition

 “You’ll never believe what doctors are using to fight gut infections: Fecal transplants,” The Washington Post, January 6, 2014